 Cephalotus is fairly easy to propagate in vitro.
-Starting with seed is the easiest, but initialization can also be done with leaves, traps or roots.
-The growing medium of choice seems to be 20% Murashige & Skoog with full vitamins, though there hasn't been much research done on the optimal medium for Cephalotus.
-Even in vitro, the plants are quite slow growing and can take a while to propagate.
-I've heard differing reports on the difficulty of deflasking Cephalotus and I've yet to deflask any myself, so I'll reserve comment on this until I do.
+Starting with seed is the easiest, but initialization can also be done with leaves, traps, or roots.
+The growing medium of choice seems to be 20% Murashige & Skoog with full vitamins, though there hasn’t been much research done on the optimal medium for Cephalotus.
+Even in vitro, the plants are quite slow-growing, remain quite small, and can take a while to propagate.
+Deflasking Cephalotus from tissue culture is fairly easy with good, clean media.

 Summary of care tips

 - Well-draining, nutrient-poor soil with good aeration is essential.

 - Lots of light will lead to a healthier plant.
 4+ hours of direct sunlight is recommended

 - Clean water with mineral content less than 50ppm should be used (distilled, rainwater, or reverse osmosis water only)

 - Deep pots work best because they provide enough room for the roots to grow without having to stand in water.